allesrebel/grid-robot-simulator/README.txt

 * reset ending or starting points (or everything)
 * randomly generate obstacles
 * set the starting position's heading
+* number of moves required

+The grid view on the left side of the screen contains:
+* the actual map being used
+* the start location and heading (if clicked)
+* the end location (if clicked)
+* place or remove obstacle (if clicked)

+Removing a placed Items is as simple as clicking it again!

+There's two additional modes:
+* in simulation mode, the robot's memory and previous locations are displayed
+- Grey means discovered obstacle
+- Arrows indicate direction
+- Blue means previous robot locations
+- Purple means discovered cleared cell in memory

+* in optimial path finding mode (clicking find path)
+- yellow indicates the optimial path found using Dijkstra's

 Simulation and Dijkstra's requires that a start and end point be specified.